rahelitapasaribu/snatia/README.md

 * scikit-learn TF-IDF Vectorizer

 ## 🙋‍♀️ Author
-Rahelita Pasaribu - Mahasiswa Informatika, Universitas Udayana
+Rahelita Pasaribu - Informatics Student, Universitas Udayana
-Proyek ini disusun untuk Seminar Nasional Teknologi dan Informatika (SNATIA) 2025

-> This project was created to fulfill one of the requirements for graduation from the computer science major.
+> This project was prepared for an article to be uploaded to JNATIA and was developed to fulfill a graduation requirement for the Computer Science major.